canonical/craft-application/docs/reference/environment-variables.rst

 `Snapcraft rocks <https://github.com/canonical/snapcraft-rocks/>`_ or when controlled by a CI system such as `Launchpad <https://launchpad.net>`_.

-**WARNING**: Setting the build environment is only recommended if you are aware of the exact packages needed to reproduce the build containers created by the app.
+**CAUTION**: Setting the build environment is only recommended if you are aware of the exact packages needed to reproduce the build containers created by the app.

 ``CRAFT_BUILD_FOR``